EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 37 | February 19, 2020 | Wednesday

+**Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.

+**Description:** This includes the following:
+- Advance Examples of Spark Programs
+  - Activities
+    - Finding Most Popular Movie
+    - Using Broadcast Variables
+- Using Graphs
+  - Superhero Degree of Seperation
+    - Intro to Breadth-First Search
+    - Accumlators, and Implementing BFS in Spark
+- Item-Based Collaborative Fillering in Spark
+  - cache() and persist()
+  - Activity
+    - Similar Movie Script using Spark's Cluster Manager

 ## Day 36 | February 18, 2020 | Tuesday

 **Today's Progress:** Today I continued the **Taming Big Data with Apache Spark and Python - Hands On!** course on Udemy.